 Photosynthesis is a series of processes whereby carbon (IV) oxide is reduced and fixed into organic material in the chlorophyll of plant cells in the presence of light energy (Fatubarin, 2003).
-It is the direct source of food nutrients for all autotrophs and indirect source of the organic food for all animals and heterotrophic plants.
+It is the direct source of food nutrients for all autotrophs and an indirect source of the organic food for all animals and heterotrophic plants.
 The leaf of higher plants with its photosynthetic pigments: chlorophylls (a and b) and carotenoids (carotene and xanthophyll) stacked together in the chloroplast, is the major site of photosynthesis.
 These photosynthetic pigments play the key role of absorbing light energy that is required for photosynthetic reactions.
-Their contents in plant leaves determine, to a great extent, the efficiency of photosynthetic processes (Fatubarin, 2003).
-However, research has shown that light intensity affects synthesis of photosynthetic pigments especially chlorophylls and carotenoids in tea and some other plants.
+The contents in plant leaves determine, to a great extent, the efficiency of photosynthetic processes (Fatubarin, 2003).
+However, research has shown that light intensity affects the synthesis of photosynthetic pigments, especially chlorophylls and carotenoids in tea and some other plants.
 Wang et al. (2013) submitted that high sunlight resulted in low levels of chlorophyll and carotenoids in albino tea plant.
-Oliveira et al. (2014) observed that chlorophyll synthesis was enhanced under low light intensity in cyanobacteria.
+Oliveira et al..
+(2014) observed that chlorophyll synthesis was enhanced under low light intensity in cyanobacteria.
 Similarly, Zhang et al. (2014) and Oliveira et al. (2014) observed that chlorophyll synthesis was enhanced under low light intensity in field grown tea.
 However, there is scanty information on the level of light intensity that would enhance nutrient uptake and optimal contents of photosynthetic pigments in tea plants.

-Besides light intensity, varietal difference can also influence the rate of nutrient uptake and accumulation of photosynthetic pigments in plants.
-Among the commercial tea clones in Cocoa Research Institute of Nigeria (CRIN), cultivars C143 and C318 have been successfully adapted to lowland ecologies of Nigeria.
+Besides light intensity, varietal differences can also influence the rate of nutrient uptake and accumulation of photosynthetic pigments in plants.
+Among the commercial tea clones in the Cocoa Research Institute of Nigeria (CRIN), cultivars C143 and C318 have been successfully adapted to the lowland ecologies of Nigeria.
 The highly branching C143 has light green, shorter and broader leaves, while C318 is less branching, with highly pigmented, dark green, narrower leaves (Adeosun et al., 2023).
 Therefore, this study investigated the influence of different light intensities on the nutrient uptake and accumulation of chlorophylls and carotenoids in tea cultivars C143 and C318.

-2. material and methods
+2. Material and methods

 2.1 Description of experimental sites

-This field trial was carried out between 2016 and 2017 in Cocoa Research Institute of Nigeria (CRIN) Stations: Ibadan, Oyo State and Owena, Ondo State, Nigeria.
-Ibadan is located on Latitude 07º 10ꞌN and Longitude 03o 52ꞌE in the tropical rain forest zone of Nigeria.
+This field trial was carried out between 2016 and 2017 in the Cocoa Research Institute of Nigeria (CRIN) Stations: Ibadan, Oyo State and Owena, Ondo State, Nigeria.
+Ibadan is located on Latitude 07º 10ꞌN and Longitude 03o 52ꞌE in the tropical rainforest zone of Nigeria.
 It experiences two distinct seasons: rainy and dry seasons.
-The rainy season which is characterized by humid atmosphere and cloudy sky runs from April to October with short dry spell in August.
-Ibadan has bimodal rainfall distribution pattern with peak in June and September.
+The rainy season, which is characterized by a humid atmosphere and cloudy sky, runs from April to October, with a short dry spell in August.
+Ibadan has a bimodal rainfall distribution pattern with peaks in June and September.
 The annual rainfall is 1100-1150 mm.
-The average maximum and minimum temperature are 27.0 °C and 19.8 oC, respectively.
-Relative humidity varies from 89% during rainy season to 57% during dry season.
-The dry season is characterized by little or no rainfall, warm and scotching sun.
+The average maximum and minimum temperatures are 27.0 °C and 19.8 oC, respectively.
+Relative humidity varies from 89% during the rainy season to 57% during the dry season.
+The dry season is characterized by little or no rainfall and warm and scotching sun.
 It runs from early November to late March (CRIN Weather Reports, 2016).
-Owena is located in Idanre LGA of Ondo State on Latitude 07o N and longitude 05o 7ꞌE in the humid tropical rain forest zone of Nigeria with rainfall pattern similar to that of Ibadan, but higher annual rainfall of 1340-1804 mm.
-The dry season which is characterized by scanty rainfall, dry atmosphere and intense sun heat, runs from late November to early March.
-Relative humidity varies from 89% during raining season to 76% during dry season.
-The average maximum and minimum temperature are 29.9 ℃ and 20.7 ℃, respectively (OSAR, 2016).
+Owena is located in Idanre LGA of Ondo State on Latitude 07o N and longitude 05o 7ꞌE in the humid tropical rainforest zone of Nigeria with a rainfall pattern similar to that of Ibadan but with a higher annual rainfall of 1340-1804 mm.
+The dry season, which is characterized by scanty rainfall, a dry atmosphere and intense sun heat, runs from late November to early March.
+Relative humidity varies from 89% during the rainy season to 76% during the dry season.
+The average maximum and minimum temperatures are 29.9 ℃ and 20.7 ℃, respectively (OSAR, 2016).

 2.3 Experimental design and layout